Ares: Cult

 In mainland Greece and the Peloponnese, only a few places are known to have had a formal temple and cult of Ares.
 Pausanias (2nd century AD) notes an altar to Ares at Olympia, and the moving of a Temple of Ares to the Athenian agora during the reign of Augustus, essentially rededicating it (2 AD) as a Roman temple to the Augustan Mars Ultor.
-The Areopagus ("mount of Ares"), a natural rock outcrop in Athens, some distance from the Acropolis, was supposedly where Ares was tried and acquitted by the gods for his revenge-killing of Poseidon's son, Halirrhothius, who had raped Ares' daughter Alcippe.
+The Areopagus ("mount of Ares"), a natural rock outcrop in Athens, some distance from the Acropolis, was supposedly where Ares was tried and acquitted by the gods for his revenge-killing of Poseidon's son, Halirrhothius, who had raped Ares's daughter Alcippe.
 Its name was used for the court that met there, mostly to investigate and try potential cases of treason.

 Numismatist M. Jessop Price states that Ares "typified the traditional Spartan character", but had no important cult in Sparta; and he never occurs on Spartan coins.
 Pausanias gives two examples of his cult, both of them conjointly with or "within" a warlike Aphrodite, on the Spartan acropolis.
-Gonzalez observes, in his 2005 survey of Ares' cults in Asia Minor, that cults to Ares on the Greek mainland may have been more common than some sources assert.
+Gonzalez observes, in his 2005 survey of Ares's cults in Asia Minor, that cults to Ares on the Greek mainland may have been more common than some sources assert.
 Wars between Greek states were endemic; war and warriors provided Ares's tribute, and fed his insatiable appetite for battle.

-Ares' attributes are instruments of war: a helmet, shield, and sword or spear.
+Ares's attributes are instruments of war: a helmet, shield, and sword or spear.
 Libanius "makes the apple sacred to Ares", but "offers no further comment", nor connections to any aetiological myth.
-Apples are one of Aphrodites' sacred or symbolic fruits.
+Apples are one of Aphrodite's sacred or symbolic fruits.
 Littlewood follows Artemidorus claim that to dream of sour apples presages conflict, and lists Ares alongside Eris and the mythological "Apples of Discord".